GalleriaJS/galleria/docs/api/methods.rst

     | returns **Galleria**

 Loads new data into the gallery.
-The data should be structured the same way as JSON would be when first initialized
+The data should be structured as an Array and follow the same data patterns as the original JSON data

 .splice( index, howMany[, element1[, ...[, elementN]]] )
 --------------------------------------------------------